• All Recipes

 • (2) 13.5-ounce cans full-fat coconut milk

-• 2 vegan bouillon cubes
+• 2 vegan bouillon cubes, omit if using vegetable broth

 • 2 tablespoons Tamari